Interview with Mark Almond - Head of CELTA at Canterbury Christ Church University

 You’ve emphasised how intensive it is as a learning experience.
 Given this, do most people get through it, or do you get a lot of people dropping out?

 No, we don't.
 It’s a continuous assessment, so we obviously mark the written assignments, but trainees are also given a tutor to follow their progress in their teaching practice - and they work very closely with this tutor.
 Then they’re given tutorials - normally two tutorials for every course.
 This means we can feedback regularly on where they are in terms of their progress.
 If a trainee is at risk of failing, this will be pointed out to them, and they will be told exactly what they need to do to get through.
 So very, very few people drop out.
 The low drop-out rate is partly down to the monitoring and support, but the recruitment and interview process is also really important in this respect.
 Everyone who applies for the CELTA course is interviewed and given a pre-course task, to see how much they already know.
-And when I organise interviews, I make them very interactive - so I get an idea of the applicant’s interpersonal skills and what they'd be like in the classroom.
+When I organise interviews, I make them very interactive - so I get an idea of the applicant’s interpersonal skills and what they'd be like in the classroom.
 I think that’s why very, very few people drop out.

 Okay, that's good to hear!
 And what advice would you give to someone who is going through the application procedure and is expecting to be interviewed?
 Is there any kind of preparation that would be useful for them to do, or anything to bear in mind when they go into their interview?

 Absolutely.
-As I said, it's an initial qualification, so you’re certainly not expected to be experts in the English language.
+As I said, it's an initial qualification, so you’re certainly not expected to be an expert in the English language.
 But, of course, it's not going to harm your chances if you do a little bit of background reading.
 Also, I send out a pre-interview task that is grammar, vocabulary and functional language-based.
 So that will guide applicants to the kinds of areas they will be asked about during the interview - and the kinds of areas they'll cover on the course.

 Because I guess you want people to do as well as possible in an interview?
 It's not like you’re trying to trip people up.

 Absolutely not!
 But, as I said, I do try to make the interviews as interactive as possible, so I do really like to look out for a person's ability to think on their feet.
-For example, if I’m checking the concept of a tense or structure they don’t know and I give them a context, it’s great plus if they can show me that they are able to think things through for themselves.
+For example, if I’m checking the concept of a tense or structure they don’t know and I give them a context, it’s a great plus if they can show me that they are able to think things through for themselves.
 It’s really good to see that at an interview.

 Also, when I think back to when I first started out - just buying a couple of grammar books that were aimed at learners of English was really helpful because they break down the language into simple explanations, with good contextualization of the language.
-So, anyone who is thinking of applying, it wouldn't do any harm to get hold of a copy of something like Raymond Murphy’s ‘English Grammar in Use’, aimed at intermediate level learners of English.
+So, for anyone who is thinking of applying, it wouldn't do any harm to get hold of a copy of something like Raymond Murphy’s ‘English Grammar in Use’, aimed at intermediate-level learners of English.
 I found this very helpful.

 So, you’d advise going for a student book, rather than one of the big reference works for teachers?